 Consanguinity is defined as a union between two individuals who are related as second cousins or closer.
-The chance for adverse outcome in the offspring of a consanguineous union is an estimate based on family history, degree of consanguinity and background population risk.
-In general, studies have shown that, when there is no known genetic diagnosis in the family, first cousin unions are at a 1.7-2.8% additional risk above the general population risk of 2-3% to have offspring with a congenital anomaly.
-The risk for a more closely related union is higher and for a more distantly related union is lower.
+The chance for an adverse outcome in the offspring of a consanguineous union is an estimate based on family history, degree of consanguinity and background population risk.
+In general, studies have shown that when there is no known genetic diagnosis in the family, first cousin unions are at a 1.7-2.8% additional risk above the general population risk of 2-3% to have offspring with a congenital anomaly.1 The risk for a more closely related union is higher and for a more distantly related union is lower.
 The best tool for counselling a couple about consanguinity is a detailed family history.
 Genetic testing based on ethnicity, and standard prenatal screening should be offered as for non-related couples.
 Referral for genetic consultation can be considered if appropriate based on family history and/or screening results.

 WHAT IS CONSANGUINITY?

 In North African, Middle and West Asian, and South Indian populations (and immigrants from these communities) about 20-50% of all unions are consanguineous and first cousin unions account for about 1/3 of all marriages.
 Reasons for preferring a consanguineous union can include cultural continuity, family solidarity, or reduction of uncertainty associated with health and financial issues.
-Primary healthcare providers are likely to see couples in consanguineous unions from these communities who are seeking preconception/prenatal counselling.1
+Primary healthcare providers are likely to see couples in consanguineous unions from these communities who are seeking preconception/prenatal counselling.2

 RED FLAGS TO CONSIDER TESTING OR GENETIC CONSULTATION1,2